markd87/markd87/README.md

 My background is in Physics, I studied Astrophyics & Cosmology (MSc) and Condensed Matter Physics (PhD).

-- I work primarily with Python.
-- I lean deep learning methods and ideas using PyTorch.
-- I do development using ReactJS.
+I use *python* for software and data science / machine learning projects, and *React* or *Next.js* for web development projects.

 My personal website can be found here: http://markd87.github.io/